Gene Gooch (1923 - 2020) - Obituary

 Along with his parents Mr. Gooch was preceded in death by 2 brothers and sister; his wife of 66 years Dorothy Jean Gooch and second wife Julia Bradshaw Gooch of 10 years whom also died earlier this year; and infant daughter Jan Gooch.

-The family would like memorials in Gene's honor be sent to Highland Missions via Highland Church of Christ or Hope Works at www.whyhopeworks.org

-.
-Online condolences, directions and floral offerings may be sent through www.memphisfuneralpoplar.com
+The family would like memorials in Gene's honor be sent to Highland Missions via Highland Church of Christ or Hope Works at www.whyhopeworks.org.
+Online condolences, directions and floral offerings may be sent through www.memphisfuneralpoplar.com.